ESAs on American Arlines | Rules & Policies To Fly With Your Pet

 American Airlines’ policy states that disabled individuals can take one service animal or ESA into the cabin during a flight.
 You must complete a set process before you enter (outlined below), and the animal must follow certain rules during the flight.
 You will not be charged for a service animal or ESA that meets the requirements and follows the rules.

 For passengers traveling with pets, a fee is charged for any kind of transportation.
 Whether the animal is in the cabin, checked in, or transported as cargo there is always a fee for traveling with a pet.
 However, the fee is waived for ESAs and service animals.
 They allow one animal per traveler.
+To make sure that your pet is properly registered start the ESA letter process with us.

 The ESA and service animal policy by American Airlines is in line with federal laws granting rights to handlers and their service animals.
 ESAs were not always considered to be covered by these laws, but many airlines, including American Airlines, group them in with psychiatric service animals.